 Jobs for Renewable Energy Engineers

-So it has been a vibrant and vast sector for career development for along.
-A career in oil and gas, renewable energy engineering, and in clean energy, solar energy, and energy management are some of the lucrative areas for career challengers with plenty of diversification.
+So it has been a vibrant and vast sector for career development for a long.
+A career in oil and gas, renewable energy engineering, clean energy, solar energy, and energy management are some of the lucrative areas for career challengers with plenty of diversification.

 A variety of career paths are available to individuals who intend to work in the renewable energy industry.